Biden hires former Harris aide to help with Latino outreach

 Some Latino leaders have criticized the Biden campaign, saying it’s not doing enough to reach out to the key demographic group.

-Chavez Rodriguez previously worked as co-national political director on California Sen. Kamala Harris’s presidential campaign and was her California state director before that.
+Julie Chavez Rodriguez previously worked as co-national political director on California Sen. Kamala Harris’s presidential campaign and was her California state director before that.
 She also served in the Obama administration, overseeing the White House’s engagement with LGBT, Latino, veteran, youth, education, labor and progressive leaders.

 She’s joining Cristóbal Alex, a former president of the Latino Victory Fund, who serves as Biden’s senior adviser for issues involving Hispanic voters.